learn-co-students/orms-pokemon-scraper-yale-web-yss-052520/README.md

 - We can [sanitize][] the data by removing non-alphanumeric characters
 - We can [parameterize][] the query

 It is generally recommended to go with parameters.
-Check out this [Stack Overflow question][] for a good example.
+Check out thisd [Stack Overflow question][] for a good example.

 [dangerous consequences]: http://xkcd.com/327/